bxparks/AceWire/README.md

         * Wrapper around the `SoftI2CMaster` class from the https://github.com/todbot/SoftI2CMaster library.

-AceWire uses several techniques to reduce the overhead of inserting a wrapper class to translate the API:
+AceWire uses several techniques to reduce or completely eliminate the overhead of inserting a wrapper class to translate the API:

 * The wrapper classes do not use virtual functions.
-    * They are written as C++ template classes, providing compile-time polymorphism instead of runtime polymorphism.
+    * They are C++ template classes, providing compile-time polymorphism instead of runtime polymorphism.
     * The compiler is able to optimize away all or almost all of the overhead of the indirection of the wrapper class.
     * The resulting code is often equivalent to calling the underlying I2C